Best Tablets with USB Ports (2020)

 Dragon Touch X10

 Going by its ‘budget’ tag, the Dragon Touch X10 has a lot to impress users with.
-The tablet sports a 10.6-inch display screen with wide-angle view going up to a whopping 178 degrees.
+The tablet sports a 10.6-inch display screen with a wide-angle view going up to a whopping 178 degrees.

 You also get a 10 point multi-touch display with an impressive resolution of 1366×768 pixels, designed to enthrall with bright and vivid images that look equally sharp and stunning from every viewing angle, thanks to the SmartColour feature that boosts the IPS technology of the screen.